 In the Catholic Liturgical Calendar, August 15 is the Day of the Assumption of Mary.
 This feast day also celebrates herbs, wheat, grapes, and flowers.
 In this modern Catholic holiday, we can hear the echos of an ancient, earth-based spirituality that we’ve been exploring in this post.

 It is traditional for Catholic women in Europe to collect a bouquet of healing herbs on August 15.
-They bring them to the church to be blessed before creating medicines.
+They bring them to the church t for blessings before creating medicines.
 (Source)

 This sounds absolutely beautiful and perfect to me and I hope to one day participate.
 I am a lapsed Catholic after all…